 3. The effect of this section can be changed by an agreement that complies with section 24EBA of the NTA (see subsections (1)(a)(iii) and (6) of that section).

-[Section 12B inserted by No. 9 of 1999 s.
+[Section 12B inserted: No. 9 of 1999 s.
 7.]

 12C.
-Effect of validation — category A intermediate period acts involving public works (ss.
-22F & 22B(b) NTA)
+Effect of validation: category A intermediate period acts involving public works (s.
+22F and 22B(b) NTA)

 (1) A category A intermediate period act to which section 232B(7) of the NTA applies extinguishes the native title in relation to the land or waters on which the public work concerned (on completion of its construction or establishment) was or is situated.